11410 Windermere Meadows

 Austin, TX 78759 USA

-It's an exciting time for me.
-After 8 great years at Centaur, I've recently started a new full-time job with the great formal verification group at Apple.
-As part of this, I'm afraid that it's curtains for Kookamara.
-That is to say: Kookamara is not currently operating and cannot accept new clients in the forseeable future.
+In 2016 I started working full-time with the great formal verification group at Apple.
+As part of this, Kookamara is not currently operating and cannot accept new clients.

 Qualifications at a Glance